 How Harmful are Laxatives?

 The good news is that according to the University of Pittsburgh Medical Center, there is no evidence that use of stimulant laxatives leads to colorectal cancer.
 The bad news is that stimulant laxatives can cause structural damage to surface epithelial cells that line the rectum but there is no evidence that use causes structural or functional damage of intestinal nerves or smooth muscle.
 When constipation is the result of medications, laxatives may produce side effects and drug interactions with those medications.

 An eight year long Italian study to evaluate adverse reactions to herbal laxatives showed that 80% of the cases of adverse effects were by women and gastrointestinal or gallbladder related.
 Of those, 50% of the cases were serious enough to require hospitalization.
 The herbal remedies cited to cause problems contained licorice, dandelion, and other plants.
 The causes were thought due to long-term use, allergic reactions, and interaction with other medications.
 Researchers noted that while the incidence of adverse reaction was low, the seriousness of the reactions that did happen were serious enough to warrant caution and eliminate any notion of guaranteed safety.

 Other Methods for Relief

-Other options to deal with constipation include acupuncture and surgery.
-Increased physical activity, fluid intake, and dietary fiber might also be effective recommendations but if chronic conditions or illnesses are the reason for decreased physical activity or dehydration, addressing those sources at the root is necessary.
+Other options to deal with constipation include consuming healthy foods, acupuncture, and surgery.
+Increased physical activity, fluid intake, and dietary fiber can also be effective recommendations but if chronic conditions or illnesses are the reason for decreased physical activity or dehydration, addressing those sources at the root is necessary.
 Awareness of normal gastrointestinal physiology (when you’re having a good day, when you’re having a bad day) can be an eye-opener just by itself.

 Laxatives Don’t Address the Causes of Constipation